harryheck/mba-2024/README.md

-# Roman Schweikert's Portfolio of 2024
+# My Best Antic - New Website 2024

+Built with SvelteKit, TailwindCSS, FontAwesome, GoogleFonts, CookieYes etc.

 If you've come this far, you must have been determined!

 # create-svelte